 The personal ad Jamie answers is his entrance into the world of Lydia Devine.
 A forty-year-old rector's daughter and schoolteacher, Lydia lives with her widowed mother.
 Her stern, unyielding father kept Lydia from marrying.
 Now that he's gone, her domineering mother, fearful that Lydia might desert her, is carrying on where the father left off.
 She never ceases reminding Lydia of the evils of men.
 "The only reason I married your father was because he wasn't much into all that bedroom unpleasantness" is one of Mrs. Devine's many well-worn mantras.

 The novel plots Jamie's journey towards his momentous first meeting with Lydia.
 We follow him as, under Rose's guiding hand, he writes letters to her, sets about losing weight, buys a suit, memorizes a recipe for rock buns — and purchases a mail-order toupee.

-We laugh at him — and he's good for many laughs — as he strives to become the man he longs to be.
+We laugh at him, and with him — and he's good for many laughs — as he strives to become the man he longs to be.
 But we weep also at his heroic struggle to leave his painful past behind.

 The Misremembered Man

 Known chiefly as a painter . . .
 McKenna proves in this, her first novel, to have a stunning ability to create real human drama.